 An employee clearance or exit clearance is a document that certifies that you are completely free from your responsibilities from your previous employer.

-This type of clearance is a common pre-employment requirement as it gives your new employer the assurance that you do not have any pending criminal liabilities and any other obligations that might get in the way of your new job.
+This type of clearance is a common pre-employment requirement as it assures your new employer that you do not have any pending criminal liabilities and any other obligations that might get in the way of your new job.

 Similarly, your potential employer may require you to provide a police clearance.
 This document is a way for them to maintain safety and promote productivity in the organization.
-A police clearance gives your employer the assurance that you are not involved in any questionable activities and do not have any pending legal cases or criminal convictions.
+A police clearance assures your employer that you are not involved in any questionable activities and do not have any pending legal cases or criminal convictions.
+This is one of the pre-employment requirements.

 You can usually get a copy of a police clearance by requesting it from the FBI through their official website.
 The FBI will provide an identity history summary also known as a rap sheet or criminal record for a certain fee.
 Rap sheets will usually contain information connected to arrests, disposition reports and other information provided by authorized criminal justice agencies.

 Businesses need employees who are productive, motivated to work, capable, and competent.
-One way they can make sure of this is to make candidates undergo a medical examination prior to the job offer.
+One way they can make sure of this is to make candidates undergo a medical examination before the job offer.

 This pre-employment requirement can help employers anticipate possible absenteeism, prevent workplace accidents, decrease downtime, and lessen company liability.